dqkqd/easy-recipes/readme.md

 Your application is now live at [http://localhost:4173/](http://localhost:4173/).

-However, your application will come with no recipes and ingredients.
-You can add some sample using the command below.
+However, it would come with no data.
+You can add sample data using the command below, or you can [login](#login) and create your own.

 ```bash
 docker compose exec backend flask sample add
 ```

+### Login

+To add recipes and ingredients, you need to login as a user with specific role.
+If you want to set up your own authentication, please refer to [Roles and permissions](#roles-and-permissions).
+Or, you can use default users using email and password provided in [credentials](./credentials).
+*Email and password provided in credentials file might be changed or inactivated in the future*

 ## Development